jundalisay/spblist/content/en/material/solutions/millennium.md

 To attain precision, the qualimath can be crudified into normal math.

-We begi by using Qualimath to solve the Yang Mills Theory.
+We will begin by using Qualimath to solve the Yang Mills Theory.
 This will be given in future posts.